 It's time for a little bit of tastemaker action.
-We're excited to introduce you to London-based Lily Atherton-Hanbury, who works in private client services at Phillips auction house.
+We're excited to introduce you to London-based Lily Atherton-Hanbury, who is a Client Advisor at Phillips auction house.
 She knows her jewelry and she has exceptional taste, so we figured you'd want a glimpse into what she deems not only interesting, but investment-worthy.
 We got a peek into her personal jewelry box and found out where she hangs in London proper and out in the country, so clearly we've already started stalking her.
 We assume you'll want to do the same.

 Let’s have dinner at your favorite neighborhood restaurant.
 Where do we go and what do we eat?

 I live between London and the country, so I would choose either Harry’s Bar in London or The Chequers in Churchill and I would have burrata, fish and wine.